Tutorial Gateway

 The Python Numpy Bitwise operators and Functions used to perform bitwise operations.
 They are bitwise_and, &, bitwise_or, |, invert (bitwise not), left_shift, <<, right_shift and >>.
 These Python Numpy Bitwise operators compare the binary representation of both the values and return the output.

-You can also use these Python Numpy Bitwise operators and Functions as the comparison operators.
+You can also use these Python Numpy Bitwise operators and Functions as comparison operators.
 I mean, comparing each item against a condition.

-Python Numpy bitwise and
+Python Numpy bitwise and operator

 import numpy as np